krototype/Data-Processing-Tutorials/README.md

 # :ledger: Data-Processing-Tutorials
 Blog tutorial for the different data processing techniques for different types of data

-:fast_forward: With the commencement of 2019, I wanted to do something good for myself as well as the community and hence this repo.

 Here I will be posting the tutorials related to "How to process data?(rather different kinds of data)" such that your data is better structured to apply Machine Learning model to it.

 ## :triangular_flag_on_post: Importance of Data Processing: